A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 If you have a powerful camera with a 10x zoom, you can get an even better view.

+After admiring the chapel ceiling, make your way to the longhouse of the church.
 Here, you’ll find the cathedral’s beautiful pews, which can seat 600 people during well-attended services on high ecclesiastical holidays.

+Fun fact!
 While the pews can only accommodate hundreds of people, the entire Salzburg Cathedral can hold up to 5000 people for events like Easter, Christmas, Whitson Tide, and diocesan occasions such as ordinations of priests.

 Gates